Campervan hire in Europe

 Maybe you like planning every little detail and every stop, or perhaps you’re a bit more adventurous and like to take it as it comes.
 Whatever your style, you will need to decide on a start and finish point.

-This will assist in making a decision on which hiring company to use. ie if you are starting and finishing in Paris, there is not much use looking at a hiring company where the only pickup location is Frankfurt.
+This will assist in making a decision on which hiring company to use. ie if you are starting and finishing in Paris, there is not much use looking at a hiring company where the only pickup location is Frankfurt in Germany.

 There are many mapping tools now available online to assist with your planning.

-Via Michelin and Google Maps are the two I most commonly use.
+Via Michelin and Google Maps are the two we most commonly use.
 You can enter in criteria such as tolls/no tolls, motorway travel etc. And, they can all be saved and also printed out.
-I only use this for general planning and use the GPS for the more specific details when driving/navigating.
+We only use this for general planning and use the GPS for the more specific details when driving/navigating.

 This article gives a list of the top smartphone apps.